onceupon/Bash-Oneliner/README.md

 ```

 ##### some handy environment variables
-$0   :name of shell or shell script. &nbsp
+$0   :name of shell or shell script.
-$1, $2, $3, ... :positional parameters. &nbsp
+$1, $2, $3, ... :positional parameters.
-$#   :number of positional parameters. &nbsp
+$#   :number of positional parameters.
-$?   :most recent foreground pipeline exit status. &nbsp
+$?   :most recent foreground pipeline exit status.
-$-   :current options set for the shell. &nbsp
+$-   :current options set for the shell.
-$$   :pid of the current shell (not subshell). &nbsp
+$$   :pid of the current shell (not subshell).
-$!   :is the PID of the most recent background command. &nbsp
+$!   :is the PID of the most recent background command.

 ## System